nathanmarz/cascalog/README.markdown

 Follow the getting started steps, check out the tutorial, and you'll be running Cascalog queries on your local computer within 5 minutes.

-# Documentation
+# Documentation and Issue Tracker

-Documentation can be found on the [Cascalog wiki](https://www.assembla.com/wiki/show/d9Z8_q-Omr35zteJe5cbLr)
+Documentation and issue tracker can be found on the [Cascalog wiki](https://www.assembla.com/wiki/show/d9Z8_q-Omr35zteJe5cbLr)

 # Questions